 Janice Weinstein - JURIED Artist

 When I was six my mother and grandmother introduced me to my lifelong passion for working with fiber.
-Whether knitting, weaving, spinning, felting, tatting, crocheting or dying fibers, I love experimenting with color, texture and technique to produce wearable art.
+Whether knitting, weaving, felting, crocheting, dying fibers or designing, I love experimenting with color, texture and technique to produce wearable art.

 The joy I found in creating new ways of using and combining different yarns led to my design of professional patterns.
 For me, the challenge of developing an idea, choosing the fibers, writing the pattern and watching it grow stitch by stitch into a completed piece is exhilarating.
 Many hours go into designing and creating my patterns and fabrics but each piece reflects my passion for fiber.